osrg/ryu-certification/switch/LINC.md

     ethernet(ethertype=0x86dd)/ipv6/tcp-->'eth_type=0x0806,actions=output:2'                             OK
     ethernet(ethertype=0x0806)/arp-->'eth_type=0x0806,actions=output:2'                                  OK
     ethernet(ethertype=0x0806)/arp-->'eth_type=0x0806,actions=output:CONTROLLER'                         OK
-unsupported version 0x5.
-If possible, set the switch to use one of the versions [4]
     ethernet(ethertype=0x0806)/arp-->'eth_type=0x0800,actions=output:2'                                  OK
 </pre>
 <a name="e1ab734d1d27b48a8e3b37e574a0a68c">match: 38_TUNNEL_ID</a>
 <pre>
-unsupported version 0x5.
-If possible, set the switch to use one of the versions [4]
     ethernet/ipv4/tcp-->'actions=set_field:12345->tunnel_id,goto_table:1','table_id:1,tunnel_id=12345,actions=output:2' ERROR
-        Receiving timeout: no change in tx_packets on target. unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] ethernet/ipv4/tcp-->'actions=set_field:12345->tunnel_id,goto_table:1','table_id:1,tunnel_id=12345,actions=output:CONTROLLER' ERROR
+        Receiving timeout: no change in tx_packets on target. ethernet/ipv4/tcp-->'actions=set_field:12345->tunnel_id,goto_table:1','table_id:1,tunnel_id=12345,actions=output:CONTROLLER' ERROR
         Receiving timeout: no packet-in.
     ethernet/ipv4/tcp-->'actions=set_field:6666->tunnel_id,goto_table:1','table_id:1,tunnel_id=12345,actions=output:2' OK
-unsupported version 0x5.
-If possible, set the switch to use one of the versions [4]
     ethernet/ipv6/tcp-->'actions=set_field:12345->tunnel_id,goto_table:1','table_id:1,tunnel_id=12345,actions=output:2' ERROR
-        Receiving timeout: no change in tx_packets on target. unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] ethernet/ipv6/tcp-->'actions=set_field:12345->tunnel_id,goto_table:1','table_id:1,tunnel_id=12345,actions=output:CONTROLLER' ERROR
+        Receiving timeout: no change in tx_packets on target. ethernet/ipv6/tcp-->'actions=set_field:12345->tunnel_id,goto_table:1','table_id:1,tunnel_id=12345,actions=output:CONTROLLER' ERROR
-        Receiving timeout: no packet-in. unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] ethernet/ipv6/tcp-->'actions=set_field:6666->tunnel_id,goto_table:1','table_id:1,tunnel_id=12345,actions=output:2' OK unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] ethernet/arp-->'actions=set_field:12345->tunnel_id,goto_table:1','table_id:1,tunnel_id=12345,actions=output:2' ERROR
-        Receiving timeout: no change in tx_packets on target. unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] ethernet/arp-->'actions=set_field:12345->tunnel_id,goto_table:1','table_id:1,tunnel_id=12345,actions=output:CONTROLLER' ERROR
         Receiving timeout: no packet-in.
+    ethernet/ipv6/tcp-->'actions=set_field:6666->tunnel_id,goto_table:1','table_id:1,tunnel_id=12345,actions=output:2' OK
+    ethernet/arp-->'actions=set_field:12345->tunnel_id,goto_table:1','table_id:1,tunnel_id=12345,actions=output:2' ERROR
+        Receiving timeout: no change in tx_packets on target. ethernet/arp-->'actions=set_field:12345->tunnel_id,goto_table:1','table_id:1,tunnel_id=12345,actions=output:CONTROLLER' ERROR
+        Receiving timeout: no packet-in.
     ethernet/arp-->'actions=set_field:6666->tunnel_id,goto_table:1','table_id:1,tunnel_id=12345,actions=output:2' OK
 </pre>
 <a name="8a0ae32e2588fe37ce98c87f0c1d55ec">match: 38_TUNNEL_ID (Mask)</a>
 <pre>
-unsupported version 0x5.
-If possible, set the switch to use one of the versions [4]
     ethernet/ipv4/tcp-->'actions=set_field:12345->tunnel_id,goto_table:1','table_id:1,tunnel_id=12288(mask=0xff00),actions=output:2' ERROR
-        Receiving timeout: no change in tx_packets on target. unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] ethernet/ipv4/tcp-->'actions=set_field:12345->tunnel_id,goto_table:1','table_id:1,tunnel_id=12288(mask=0xff00),actions=output:CONTROLLER' ERROR
+        Receiving timeout: no change in tx_packets on target. ethernet/ipv4/tcp-->'actions=set_field:12345->tunnel_id,goto_table:1','table_id:1,tunnel_id=12288(mask=0xff00),actions=output:CONTROLLER' ERROR
         Receiving timeout: no packet-in.
     ethernet/ipv4/tcp-->'actions=set_field:6666->tunnel_id,goto_table:1','table_id:1,tunnel_id=12288(mask=0xff00),actions=output:2' OK
-unsupported version 0x5.
-If possible, set the switch to use one of the versions [4]
     ethernet/ipv6/tcp-->'actions=set_field:12345->tunnel_id,goto_table:1','table_id:1,tunnel_id=12288(mask=0xff00),actions=output:2' ERROR
-        Receiving timeout: no change in tx_packets on target. unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] ethernet/ipv6/tcp-->'actions=set_field:12345->tunnel_id,goto_table:1','table_id:1,tunnel_id=12288(mask=0xff00),actions=output:CONTROLLER' ERROR
+        Receiving timeout: no change in tx_packets on target. ethernet/ipv6/tcp-->'actions=set_field:12345->tunnel_id,goto_table:1','table_id:1,tunnel_id=12288(mask=0xff00),actions=output:CONTROLLER' ERROR
-        Receiving timeout: no packet-in. unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] ethernet/ipv6/tcp-->'actions=set_field:6666->tunnel_id,goto_table:1','table_id:1,tunnel_id=12288(mask=0xff00),actions=output:2' OK unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] ethernet/arp-->'actions=set_field:12345->tunnel_id,goto_table:1','table_id:1,tunnel_id=12288(mask=0xff00),actions=output:2' ERROR
-        Receiving timeout: no change in tx_packets on target. unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] ethernet/arp-->'actions=set_field:12345->tunnel_id,goto_table:1','table_id:1,tunnel_id=12288(mask=0xff00),actions=output:CONTROLLER' ERROR
         Receiving timeout: no packet-in.
+    ethernet/ipv6/tcp-->'actions=set_field:6666->tunnel_id,goto_table:1','table_id:1,tunnel_id=12288(mask=0xff00),actions=output:2' OK
+    ethernet/arp-->'actions=set_field:12345->tunnel_id,goto_table:1','table_id:1,tunnel_id=12288(mask=0xff00),actions=output:2' ERROR
+        Receiving timeout: no change in tx_packets on target. ethernet/arp-->'actions=set_field:12345->tunnel_id,goto_table:1','table_id:1,tunnel_id=12288(mask=0xff00),actions=output:CONTROLLER' ERROR
+        Receiving timeout: no packet-in.
     ethernet/arp-->'actions=set_field:6666->tunnel_id,goto_table:1','table_id:1,tunnel_id=12288(mask=0xff00),actions=output:2' OK
 </pre>
 <a name="6cb722939537192104e3dbc2bc225b9a">match: 06_VLAN_VID</a>
 <pre>
-unsupported version 0x5.
-If possible, set the switch to use one of the versions [4]
     ethernet/vlan(vid=100)/ipv4/tcp-->'vlan_vid=100,actions=output:2'                                    ERROR
-        Receiving timeout: no change in tx_packets on target. unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] ethernet/vlan(vid=100)/ipv4/tcp-->'vlan_vid=100,actions=output:CONTROLLER'                           ERROR
+        Receiving timeout: no change in tx_packets on target. ethernet/vlan(vid=100)/ipv4/tcp-->'vlan_vid=100,actions=output:CONTROLLER'                           ERROR
         Receiving timeout: no packet-in.
     ethernet/vlan(vid=203)/ipv4/tcp-->'vlan_vid=100,actions=output:2'                                    OK
-unsupported version 0x5.
-If possible, set the switch to use one of the versions [4]
     ethernet/vlan(vid=100)/ipv6/tcp-->'vlan_vid=100,actions=output:2'                                    ERROR
-        Receiving timeout: no change in tx_packets on target. unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] ethernet/vlan(vid=100)/ipv6/tcp-->'vlan_vid=100,actions=output:CONTROLLER'                           ERROR
+        Receiving timeout: no change in tx_packets on target. ethernet/vlan(vid=100)/ipv6/tcp-->'vlan_vid=100,actions=output:CONTROLLER'                           ERROR
         Receiving timeout: no packet-in.
     ethernet/vlan(vid=203)/ipv6/tcp-->'vlan_vid=100,actions=output:2'                                    OK
-unsupported version 0x5.
-If possible, set the switch to use one of the versions [4]
     ethernet/vlan(vid=100)/arp-->'vlan_vid=100,actions=output:2'                                         ERROR
-        Receiving timeout: no change in tx_packets on target. unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] ethernet/vlan(vid=100)/arp-->'vlan_vid=100,actions=output:CONTROLLER'                                ERROR
+        Receiving timeout: no change in tx_packets on target. ethernet/vlan(vid=100)/arp-->'vlan_vid=100,actions=output:CONTROLLER'                                ERROR
-        Receiving timeout: no packet-in. unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] ethernet/vlan(vid=203)/arp-->'vlan_vid=100,actions=output:2'                                         OK
+        Receiving timeout: no packet-in.
+    ethernet/vlan(vid=203)/arp-->'vlan_vid=100,actions=output:2'                                         OK
 </pre>
 <a name="f984e51f48e954737fa86b294c96fdd0">match: 06_VLAN_VID (Mask)</a>
 <pre>
-unsupported version 0x5.
-If possible, set the switch to use one of the versions [4]
     ethernet/vlan(vid=100)/ipv4/tcp-->'vlan_vid=96(mask=0xf0),actions=output:2'                          ERROR
-        Receiving timeout: no change in tx_packets on target. unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] ethernet/vlan(vid=100)/ipv4/tcp-->'vlan_vid=96(mask=0xf0),actions=output:CONTROLLER'                 ERROR
+        Receiving timeout: no change in tx_packets on target. ethernet/vlan(vid=100)/ipv4/tcp-->'vlan_vid=96(mask=0xf0),actions=output:CONTROLLER'                 ERROR
         Receiving timeout: no change in rx_packtes on target. ethernet/vlan(vid=203)/ipv4/tcp-->'vlan_vid=96(mask=0xf0),actions=output:2'                          ERROR
-        Table-miss error: no change in lookup_count. unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] ethernet/vlan(vid=100)/ipv6/tcp-->'vlan_vid=96(mask=0xf0),actions=output:2'                          ERROR
+        Table-miss error: no change in lookup_count.
+    ethernet/vlan(vid=100)/ipv6/tcp-->'vlan_vid=96(mask=0xf0),actions=output:2'                          ERROR
-        Receiving timeout: no change in rx_packtes on target. unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] ethernet/vlan(vid=100)/ipv6/tcp-->'vlan_vid=96(mask=0xf0),actions=output:CONTROLLER'                 ERROR
+        Receiving timeout: no change in rx_packtes on target. ethernet/vlan(vid=100)/ipv6/tcp-->'vlan_vid=96(mask=0xf0),actions=output:CONTROLLER'                 ERROR
         Receiving timeout: no change in rx_packtes on target. ethernet/vlan(vid=203)/ipv6/tcp-->'vlan_vid=96(mask=0xf0),actions=output:2'                          ERROR
-        Table-miss error: no change in lookup_count. unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] ethernet/vlan(vid=100)/arp-->'vlan_vid=96(mask=0xf0),actions=output:2'                               ERROR
+        Table-miss error: no change in lookup_count.
+    ethernet/vlan(vid=100)/arp-->'vlan_vid=96(mask=0xf0),actions=output:2'                               ERROR
-        Receiving timeout: no change in rx_packtes on target. unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] ethernet/vlan(vid=100)/arp-->'vlan_vid=96(mask=0xf0),actions=output:CONTROLLER'                      ERROR
+        Receiving timeout: no change in rx_packtes on target. ethernet/vlan(vid=100)/arp-->'vlan_vid=96(mask=0xf0),actions=output:CONTROLLER'                      ERROR
-        Receiving timeout: no change in rx_packtes on target. unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] ethernet/vlan(vid=203)/arp-->'vlan_vid=96(mask=0xf0),actions=output:2'                               ERROR
+        Receiving timeout: no change in rx_packtes on target. ethernet/vlan(vid=203)/arp-->'vlan_vid=96(mask=0xf0),actions=output:2'                               ERROR
         Table-miss error: no change in lookup_count.
 </pre>